jathorne/Data-Visualization/course-notes.md

 Grammar of Graphics Pipeline matches well with D3 chaining of transformations

-Grammar of Graphidcs separates content/data from the medium/graphic/aesthetic
+Grammar of Graphics separates content/data from the medium/graphic/aesthetic

 Designing a visualization is an iterative process that involves prototyping/sketching and redesigning